Branding | UX Research | UX & UI | App Concept

 1/4 users found the final confirmation screen (home screen) confusing and unclear.

 1/4 users suggested adding a "reminder" feature to remind users to use their products (such as the facemask, supplements...etc.) before they expire.

 This high-fidelity prototype mapped out the basic user flow showing how products can be added automatically or manually.
 Created using preset UI elements while utilizing feedback from the previous user testing.

 There were a total of 12 participants in the SwapUp product usability testing.
 The task was to test the overall quality of the design, functionality, navigation, and user flow of the app.
 The test was done individually on mobile and desktop browsers using the Marvel app.
 I sat next to some of the participants to observe the progress and asked questions when finished.
 Below is the feedback summary:

-The average score of the product is 8 out of 10.
+The average rating of the product is 8 out of 10.

 The majority of participants haven't seen or used a similar product in the past.

 75% of the participants found the product easy to use.